This delicious, super easy chili recipe is a cinch to remember - it's just ONE of everything! (Skip to recipe.)

 Instead of canned tomato sauce, you can use homemade tomato sauce, or use 1 small can of tomato paste and about 1¼ cups of water.

-The chili powder used in this recipe is the mild spice mix available in most grocery stores that is made for cooking chili dishes (not the pure ground chili peppers – that would be wayyyy too spicy!).
+The chili powder used in this recipe is the mild spice mix available in most grocery stores that is made for cooking chili dishes (not the pure ground chili peppers - that would be wayyyy too spicy!).
 The no-name brand of chili powder we used contains chili pepper, cumin, coriander, salt, oregano, dehydrated garlic, and cloves.
 Use whatever brand is your favourite.
+Or make up this easy and wonderfully delicious Homemade Chili Powder mix from spices you've probably got in your cupboards right now.

 Number One Chili ( Very Easy Chili Recipe)